Richard Trey Smagur

 American tenor Richard Trey Smagur, winner of the Metropolitan Opera National Council Auditions in 2017, has been praised by Opera Today for his “attractive lyric tenor” and “vivid presence.”

-In the 2020-2021 season, Mr. Smagur returned to Houston Grand Opera to make his role debut as the Witch in a streamed broadcast of Hansel and Gretel, and made his house and role debut at Canadian Opera Company as Tichon in Káťa Kabanová.
+In the 2020-2021 season, Mr. Smagur returned to Houston Grand Opera to make his role debut as the Witch in a streamed broadcast of Hansel and Gretel, and was scheduled to make his house and role debut at Canadian Opera Company as Tichon in Káťa Kabanová.
 Previously scheduled engagements included his house and role debut at Opera Philadelphia as Macduff in Macbeth, as well as performances of Beethoven’s Symphony No. 9 with both the Quad City Symphony Orchestra and the Tucson Symphony Orchestra.

 In recent seasons, Mr. Smagur returned to the Houston Grand Opera Studio as Steuermann in Der fliegende Holländer, conducted by Patrick Summers, Parpignol in La bohème, and the cover of Nadir in Les pêcheurs de perles.
 During the summer of 2018, he made his role debut as Števa in David Alden’s production of Jenůfa at Santa Fe Opera, to great critical acclaim.
 Concert engagements have included his role debut as Narraboth in Salome with the Dallas Symphony Orchestra, under the baton of Fabio Luisi, Mahler’s Das klagende Lied with the Cincinnati Music Festival, conducted by James Conlon, Handel’s Messiah with the Tucson Symphony Orchestra, and a performance of Schumann’s Dichterliebe at Houston Symphony’s Schumann Festival.